Eating Disorders and Stress Positively Correlated with Body Mass Index in Adolescents at Attaqwa 02 Tarumajaya Middle School

 Photo by Toa Heftiba on Unsplash

-Objectives: To examine the relationship between eating disorders, body perception, stress scores and body mass index in adolescents.
+Objectives: To examine the relationship between eating disorders, body perception, stress scores, and body mass index in adolescents.

 Methods: This cross-sectional study involved 33 teenagers aged 13-16 years at Attaqwa 02 Tarumajaya Middle School who were drawn using stratified random sampling.
-Eating disorders, body perception, stress score were assessed by the Eating Atittude Test-40, Multidimensional Body-Self Relations Questioner Appearance Scale, a modified Depression Anxiety Stress Scale-42, respectively.
+Eating disorders, body perception, and stress score were assessed by the Eating Atittude Test-40, Multidimensional Body-Self Relations Questioner Appearance Scale, and a modified Depression Anxiety Stress Scale-42, respectively.
 Body mass index for age z-score (BAZ) was generated from anthropometric measurements.
 Relationships were tested by Pearson and Partial correlations.

 Results: More than half of the respondents were boys (51.5%).
-Eating disorders (r= 0.399) and stress scores (r= 0.539) significantly and positively associated with BAZ in adolescent.
-The relationship remained significant although a bit attenuated after adjusted by age (r= 0.375; r= 0.562) and gender (r= 0.388; r= 0.516).
-No association found between body perception and BAZ (r= -0.027).
-After adjusted by age (r= -0.107) and gender (r= -0.052) the association remained insignificant.
+Eating disorders (r= 0.399) and stress scores (r= 0.539) were significantly and positively associated with BAZ in adolescents.
+The relationship remains significant although a bit attenuated after adjusted by age (r= 0.375; r= 0.562) and gender (r= 0.388; r= 0.516).
+No association was found between body perception and BAZ (r= -0.027).
+After adjusting by age (r= -0.107) and gender (r= -0.052) the association remained insignificant.